 This year, a number of excellent poems were submitted.
 The winning poem will be published in Snowdrifts, which will be released in April.

 Taylor Worsham, for “November’s Storms” (a dedication to the S.S.
 Edmund Fitzgerald), junior, Literature – Creative Writing major

 Elizabeth “Lizziegh” Enos, for “Only Winter,” junior, double majoring in Literature – Creative Writing and Conservation Biology

 Elizabeth Garavaglia, for “Sun & Seizure: An Unlikely Love Story” and “Out Here in the Sticks,” junior, Psychology major and Creative Writing minor

 Genevieve Smith, for “Love You to Pieces,” junior, double majoring in Literature – Creative Writing and Communication

 Taylor Worsham, for “The Ballroom Dance” and “An Episode,” junior, Literature – Creative Writing

 How to Apply

-Applications for the scholarship are accepted annually.
+Applications are accepted annually.
 Juniors and seniors may submit up to three poems during the application period (December 1-March 31).
 Each poem must be titled.
-All entries must be e-mailed and sent as attachments to email@example.com.
+All entries must be e-mailed and sent as attachments to .
 Please include all poems in a single file.
 In the e-mail, list your poem title(s), student number, major, and year in the program.

 About Stellanova B. Osborn